Robert Clarence Nolan

 In 1980, Bob wrote in the liner notes to Three on the Trail, Riders in the Sky's first album:

 I think that most of you already know that I retired from music performing over 30 years ago.
 But I have kept my ear to the ground ever since, listening for that spark that could ignite sound into sound, life into life, music into music and the love and joy of giving into giving - for these are the components of greatness.

 Rough copy of Bob's letter to Douglas B. Green

-And so, near the end of his life, Bob's career showed signs of renewal.
+And so, near the end of his life, Bob's career showed signs of renewing.
 His album was doing well, he was considering recording another, he was giving interviews, attending awards ceremonies honoring the Sons of the Pioneers or fellow actors and singers.
 All this activity and excitement after so many years of peace and quiet.
 He was not refusing all social invitations now and he was seen at selected parties, obviously enjoying himself with old friends.
-Although he looked "like he could wrassle a bear", as Maryy Robbins put it, his health was not good.
+Although he looked "like he could wrassle a bear", as Marty Robbins put it, his health was not good.
 His doctor told him his heart was not what it should be and that he should give up cigarettes and alcohol.
-Bob obeyed to a point, exchanging hard liquor for wine and he did stop smoking but Time was already running out.
+Bob compromised, exchanging hard liquor for wine and cutting out the cigarettes but Time was already running out.
 Prophetically, on his last album, he sang That Old Outlaw, Time.
 Bob Nolan died one short year after the album was released.